 No, I don’t ever get those questions – the ones people should be asking.
 What I get is this: “You don’t eat grains and dairy?
 So you eat a lot of meat?
 Isn’t that much protein bad for your kidneys???”
 Seriously guys, come ON.
 My MEAT, that most basic, prehistoric food, is bad for my kidneys, but your daily 64 oz Gatorade is good for yours?
 And your pastry for breakfast and your Snickers for lunch?
 And the nutrient-less bun that you add to your meat?

 What exactly is a high protein diet?
 A lot of studies out there define high protein as around 30% of the diet.
-Cordain, in his protein debate with T. Colin Campbell (pdf) (which I HIGHLY suggest you read) states that “high protein” is 20-29% of the daily calories and “very high protein” is 30-39% of daily calories.
+Loren Cordain, in his protein debate with T. Colin Campbell (author of The China Study) stated that “high protein” is 20-29% of the daily calories and “very high protein” is 30-39% of daily calories.
 What does that mean?

 Alright, most Americans are eating around 15% of their daily calories as protein.
 That means if you’re an average American eating 2,000 calories per day (yeah, right – the average is more like 3-4,000), you’re getting around 75 grams of protein per day (or 300 calories’ worth).
 On a high protein diet, that same person would be getting anywhere from 100-145 grams per day.
 On a very high protein diet (30-39%), that person would be eating from 150-195 grams.
 See the chart at the bottom to see what that really means in terms of food consumption.

 Here’s why a “high protein diet” isn’t bad for you.

 As a disclaimer, let me say that yes, if you have already been diagnosed with kidney disease (likely from eating a high-glycemic, meat-deficient diet all your life), then you don’t want to eat a high protein diet (20+% of calories).
 Everyone else is in the clear, though.
 As they have been for 2.5 million years.